The other day in Church our Vicar gave a sermon that reminded me of the opposite of what's been happening in my inbox / chat / messenger recently.

 Instead of spamming people's in-box with links and misery, there is a better way….

 Although I don't always manage to achieve it, my aim is to practice attraction marketing, as taught by Kim Willis and Peter Beckenham.

 Internet Marketing Bootcamp

-I don’t mean to be disrespectful by applying Biblical teachings to Business in the modern world, but the Parable of The Sower also reminded me of my post last week about my learn Internet marketing weekend away, where so much information about learning marketing online was shared.
+I don't mean to be disrespectful by applying Biblical teachings to Business in the modern world, but the Parable of The Sower also reminded me of a recent post about a learn Internet marketing weekend, where so much information about learning marketing online was shared.

 - Some are still convinced it's all a scam

 - Others came away fired up by the free training given out, and started their business.
 But life got in the way and they will soon give up

 - Some (like me!) are still plodding on, slow but stubborn, applying new knowledge gained

 - Some, like the speakers at the conference, have already “made it” and are sharing their knowledge to those who are prepared to learn